ant-research/VCSL/README.md

 ## Updates!!
+- 【2023-03-05】: We append 11k labelled copied video pairs `data/append_202301` to VCSL, the corresponding ISC features can be found in `data/vcsl_features.txt`.
+- 【2023-03-05】: We updated the dataset by removing duplicate video pairs (~1%), the benchmark results are updated accordingly.
 - 【2022-11-25】: Our recent work **TransVCL** was accepted by AAAI2023 ([Paper Link](https://arxiv.org/abs/2211.13090), [Code Link](https://github.com/transvcl/TransVCL)).
 TransVCL is a novel network with joint optimization of multiple components for segment-level video copy detection.
 It achieves the state-of-the-art performance on VCSL benchmark.
 - 【2022-07-15】: SOTA frame features (1st Place Solution of the Facebook AI Image Similarity Challenge [repo](https://github.com/lyakaap/ISC21-Descriptor-Track-1st)) are extracted and available in `data/vcsl_features.txt`.
 This feature achieves best performance on VCSL [benchmark](#Benchmark) with even more compact dimension (256d).
 We recommend to evaluate your video copy localization algorithm with this frame feature (marked as ISC).